-The following table outlines the standard coursework schedule for graduate teaching assistants and regular MATESL students, 2019-2021.
-Students should always consult with the Director to finalize selections and choose elective courses.
+The following table outlines the first-year standard coursework schedule for graduate teaching assistants and regular MATESL students.
+Students should consult with the Director to finalize selections and choose elective courses.
 Many courses can only be registered through Marcia.
+Given that the COVID19 situation is fluid, the course modalities for the Spring 2021 may change.